-The confidence classification of the resource (Inferred) is due to the wide spacing (nominally 100 m) of the drill hole data, hindering the modelling of tighter geologic controls on gold mineralization.
-Based on the visual and statistical validation tests, the pit-constrained inferred mineral resource of the Airstrip, Powerline and the Aurex Hill deposits are considered to be representative of the gold mineralization, as currently understood from the available drill-hole information.
+The classification of the mineral resource into the inferred category is based on the wider spacing of the drill hole data, hindering the modelling of tighter geologic controls on gold mineralization.
+Infill drilling on a tighter spaced drill pattern would provide additional local information on the geologic controls of the gold mineralization and its spatial continuity.

+Based on the visual and statistical validation tests, the pit-constrained inferred mineral resource estimates of the Airstrip and Powerline deposits are considered to be representative of the gold mineralization, as currently understood from the available drill hole information.